PaloAltoNetworks/panos-monitor/README.md

 ---
 ## Features ✨

-* **Web-Based Dashboard:** A clean, centralized dashboard to view the latest status and aggregate throughput for all monitored firewalls.
+* **Web-Based Dashboard:** A clean, centralized dashboard to view the latest status, CPU/DP load, and aggregate throughput for all monitored firewalls.
-* **Historical Graphing:** Click on any firewall to view detailed historical graphs of its session count and throughput over time.
+* **Historical Graphing:** Click on any firewall to view detailed historical graphs for its key performance metrics.
+* **Selectable Timeframes:** View graphs for recent, high-granularity data (last hour) or long-term, summarized trends (last 7 days, etc.) on the firewall detail pages.
-* **CPU & Dataplane Monitoring:** Tracks the 1-minute load average for both the management plane (CPU) and data plane (DP) processors.
+* **CPU & Dataplane Monitoring:** Tracks the load average for both the management plane (peak core) and data plane (average of all cores).
 * **Panorama Integration:** Import all connected firewalls directly from your Panorama instance with a single click.
 * **Multi-Firewall Support:** Monitor dozens of firewalls.
 Firewalls can be added individually or bulk-imported from a text file.
 * **Persistent Storage:** Uses a local SQLite database (`monitoring.db`) to store all configuration and historical statistics.
 * **Web-Based Configuration:** Easily configure API credentials and the polling interval from a dedicated Settings page in the web UI.
 * **Background Polling:** A multi-process background worker continuously polls devices without blocking the web interface.
-* **Server-Side PDF Reporting:** Export a multi-page PDF report containing the graphs for all monitored firewalls.
+* **Server-Side PDF Reporting:** Export multi-page PDF reports with summarized or raw data for various timeframes.

 ---
 ## Installation & Setup